JSharp0127/SDEV-Final-Project/README.md

 # SDEV-Final-Project
-My final project for SDEV.
+My final project for SDEV 140.
 A general use character creator for Dungeons and Dragons

 A work in progress of a character creator for 5e Dungeons and Dragons.
 General character creation for beginner players or players wanting a quick made character.